15th January 1934

 – Well why don’t you come in Pat, he can’t be long, you know the way it is on the railroad Pat.
 I have some fresh currant cake, come on in and you can tell me how Annie is doing?

-Officer Pat Leyden sloped inside, all the while his eyes circling, surveying the neat little apartment.
-He had to meet Brennan anyhow he thought and so he may as well wait here as out in the cold patrol car.
-Mary had turned her back on him momentarily as she began unwrapping the cake on the work top.
-Her fingers nervously fidgeted at the brown paper covering.
+Officer Pat Leyden sloped inside, all the while his eyes circling, surveying the neat yet spartan little apartment.
+He may as well wait here as out in the cold patrol car.
+Mary had turned her back on him.
+He made her nervous.
+She began unwrapping the cake on the work top.
+Her shaking fingers fidgeted at the brown paper covering.

 – Annie is doing well, we have just had another baby Mary, a little boy.